In this lesson, your tutor will help you go over question two from the TOEFL speaking test. Read the question below out loud with the tutor.

 - Come up with 2 reasons to back up your argument

 - Children usually do not have a chance to learn the value of hard work

 - Give a concrete example of one of the reasons

 - For instance, my parents gave me an allowance for cleaning up my room.
 I learned how to organize my room and also learned the value of hard work.

 - It is important to teach children about the value of hard work.

 Reading great sample answers is one way to improve.
 Go over the sample answer with your tutor.
 Ask questions if you have any.

 Disagree: To me, parents should not have to reward their children money for doing chores.
-First of all , children must learn that everyone in the family needs to take responsibility in doing chores.
+First of all, children must learn that everyone in the family needs to take responsibility for doing chores.
 They need to understand that all family members need to contribute.
 Paying children for chores is giving them special treatment.
 Adults also do chores but do not receive any financial reward.
-Therefore, children should not receive money for.
+Therefore, children should not receive money for doing chores.

 Got more time?
 Here is a list of common vocab words related to the text you studied today.
 Go over each one with your tutor.